Simulating Transient Noise Bursts in LIGO with gengli: Acknowledgment

 \section{Acknowledgment}

 V.B. is supported by the Gravitational Wave Science (GWAS) grant funded by the French Community of Belgium, and M.L., S.C and S.S. are supported by the research program of the Netherlands Organisation for Scientific Research (NWO).
-The authors are grateful for computational resources provided by the LIGO Laboratory and supported by the National Science Foundation Grants No. PHY-0757058 and No. PHY-0823459.
-This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
+Computational resources were provided by the LIGO Laboratory and supported by the National Science Foundation Grants No. PHY-0757058 and No. PHY-0823459.